clhenrick/eleventy-tutorial/README.md

 - Writing JavaScript (NodeJS) for configuring things in Eleventy such as data sources, collections, and asset pipelines feels natural as a frontend developer.
 I don't have to look up Ruby related things or remember how to use `rbenv`.

-- You can easily use an HTML templating language other than Liquid without having to write a or modify the Eleventy config file.
+- You can easily use an HTML templating language other than Liquid without any additional configuration.

+- You can mix and match templating languages without any additional configuration.

 - Making a custom collection feels a little more easy than in Jekyll, you just add a `[name].11tydata.js` file in the directory of your collection and have it export an object with a `tags` property.

+- You get pagination for free with collections.

 - Markdown files can literally live anywhere, such as in nested directories, and Eleventy will automatically process them to page URLs for you without any additional configuration.